Air India Flight 182: Investigations

 Within hours, Canada's Indian community was a focus of attention as victims and among hints that officials were investigating connections to the Sikh separatists who had threatened and committed acts of violence in retaliation against Hindus.

 In the subsequent worldwide investigations over six years, many threads of the plot were uncovered.
 Based on recovery of wreckage and bodies from the surface, it was decided to retrieve wreckage and recorders from the bottom of the sea.
 That voice and flight recorders were cut out at the same time, and damage to parts recovered from the forward cargo bay consistent with a blast, established that it was probably a bomb near the forward cargo hold that brought the plane down suddenly.
 The flight was also soon linked to the earlier bombing in Japan which had also originated from Vancouver; tickets for both flights had been purchased by the same person, and in both cases the planes were carrying bags without the passenger who checked them in.

-One of the problems the investigators thought may have been the reason of the supposed crash was that the aircraft was carrying a spare engine.
+One of the problems the investigators thought may have been the reason of the supposed crash was that the aircraft was carrying a spare engine to a maintenance facility.
 Therefore, there would have been more weight on one side.
 This reason was ruled out as the flight recorders relayed information of the rudder position which assists in the carrying of a 5th engine.
-Carrying a 5th engine helped airlines carry broken engines back to be maintained.